cpjobling/eg-151-textbook/eg_151/lectures/week2/index.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-Step 1 (see {ref}`divide-by-n-method`) − Divide the decimal number by the value of the new base and get the quotient and a remainder.
+Step 1 (see {numref}`divide-by-n-method`) − Divide the decimal number by the value of the new base and get the quotient and a remainder.

 ```{figure} pictures/dividion_method.png
 :alt: Illustration of a step in the divisision-by-n method of decimal number conversion.